 A superb set of six oak Cotswold School early period dining chairs by Stanley Webb Davies of Windermere c1929.

-These are the matching chairs (available separately or with the SWD No.1 dining table they came with; ref 10156).
+These are the matching chairs (available separately or with the SWD No.1 dining table on our website, that they came with;

 Stanley Webb Davies originally served his apprenticeship with Arthur Romney Green in Hampshire in 1920.
 In 1923 he set up in Windermere, where he built Gatesbield, his workshop and house where he went on to design and make furniture until 1960.
 This dining suite originally came from a house in Gatesbield in the same road that Stanley Davies lived.